lukes/herald/README.md

 Herald cleans up after itself by killing any running herald processes on exit.

-To make Herald run forever, add this to the end of your script
+To instead have Herald run forever, add this to the end of your script

     Herald.daemonize!

 `daemonize!` cuts the apron strings, and once set, your heralds will run forever.

-Use the Herald binary below when you wish to stop your free-spirited heralds.
+Use the Herald executable below when you wish to stop your free-spirited heralds.

 ### Herald executable